pearu/f2py/doc/fparser2.rst

 -------------

-As with the other parser (:ref:`fparser`), the source code to parse must be provided via an iterator which is an instance of either `FortranFileReader` or `FortranStringReader` (see :ref:`readfortran`).
+As with the other parser (:ref:`fparser`), the source code to parse must be provided via a Fortran reader which is an instance of either `FortranFileReader` or `FortranStringReader` (see :ref:`readfortran`).

+The required parser is then created using an instance of the `ParserFactory` class. `ParserFactory` either returns a Fortran2003-compliant parser or a Fortran2008-compliant parser depending on the `std` argument provided to its create method.

+Finally the parser is provided with the Fortran reader and returns an abstract representation (an abstract syntax tree - AST) of the code, if the code is valid Fortran.
+This AST can be output as Fortran by printing it.
+The AST hierarchy can also be output in textual form by executing the AST.
 For example:

 ::